 A diagnostic assessment is a written evaluation conducted by a mental health professional to determine whether a child or youth has a mental health disorder.

 Intensive Home Based Treatment(IHBT): individual and family therapy; support services for families who are at high risk for separation; support services for youth and families when youth are moving from a residential facility/group home to foster care, their own home or independent living.
+Stabilization and management of familial issues are the focus of treatment with IHBT.

 Lighthouse Trauma Treatment Services: therapists trained and certified in SITCAP (Structured Sensory Interventions for Traumatized Children, Adolescents and Parents) provide in home individual and family therapy.
-Age/gender specific LITE (Learning to Integrate Trauma with Expression) group therapy for ages 7-18 years old is also provided.